moritzsalla/raspi-iot/README.md

 ## To–Do

+- [ ] Set up docker on raspi
-- [ ] Create Server that receives POST requests
+- [x] Create Server that receives POST requests
 - [x] Setup simple output without Wekinator
-- [ ] Decide what to do with data.
+- [x] Decide what to do with data.
 Save them in database?
 Periodically train wekinator?
 - [ ] Remove Django credentials from Github, add to gitignore

 ## Content